kinecosystem/kin-website-docs/docs/friendbot.md

 ],
 ```
 ## Add Kin to account

-As you test your integration you will probably need to model interactions through which your users can earn Kin.
+As you test your integration, you will probably need to model interactions through which your users can earn Kin.
 In the playground you can test this interaction by asking Friendbot to transfer Kin into an existing account.

 Using the same public address you used when you specified an initial funding amount, send this command to the `fund` endpoint: